Omi

 Let them play!

-Among the chaos of the burdensome tradition, Darbari Waldorf School in Darbari village, 10 km away from Jaisalmer, is rearing the girls, with sustainable learning and unprecedented nourishment.
+Among the chaos of this burdensome traditional flow, Darbari Waldorf School in Darbari village, 10 km away from Jaisalmer, is rearing these girls, with sustainable learning and unprecedented nourishment.
 Volunteering for a month in the school and later on visiting Nisha’s slum made me understand the parents who, as a matter of fact, are willing to send their girl-children to school, however small the number be.

 The inhabitants of Darbari primarily belong to the Bhil tribe of India, the ‘untouchables’.
 The foundation of this Adivasi ethnic group is endogamy, so are most of the clans and sub-clans in Rajasthan.

-Followed by a romantic relationship between a Frenchwoman and a camel driver, the school started getting a faint shape in Pabu Ki Dani.
-Later on, she asked her former class teacher Jacques Monteaux to carry the beacon forward.
+Followed by a romantic relationship between a Frenchwoman and an Indian camel driver, the school started getting a faint shape in Pabu Ki Dani.
+Later on, the Frenchwoman asked her former class teacher Jacques Monteaux to carry the beacon forward.

-Jacques, now 70 years of age, came to India years back as a tourist, and the educational poverty of Jaisalmer moved him to the depth that he decided to come back only when he could do something about it.
+Jacques, now 70 years of age, had come to India years back as a backpacker, and the educational poverty of Jaisalmer had moved him to the depth that he decided to come back only when he could do something about it.
 In 2013, his connection with Ganpat’s family began to flow, and now in 2022, the nine-student classroom has flourished into a sustainable learning family.

 What is Sustainable Learning?